Published

 • There are currently no studies on the effect of fezolinetant on treatment-induced VMS in men.

 3. Maki PM, Mancuso S, Helbing M, et al. Preliminary Analysis of Work Productivity Outcomes in OPTION-VMS: A Phase IV Observational, Real-World Study of Non-hormonal Treatment for Bothersome Menopause-Associated Vasomotor Symptoms [poster].
+The Menopause Society (TMS) 2025 Annual Meeting.
 Orlando, FL, USA.
-The Menopause Society (TMS) 2025 Annual Meeting; 2025.
+2025.

 find-my-msl